 Getting a hearing aid: your experiences

-While most people use the NHS for their hearing care, our survey looked in detail at those who have their hearing test and pay privately for hearing care.
+While most people use the NHS for their hearing care, our survey also looked in detail at those who have their hearing test and pay privately for hearing care.

-On average, private hearing aid customers wait just under a week for a hearing test and just over a week for a first fitting.
-Most are bought from Boots Hearing Care, Specsavers or a local independent retailer - the table above shows which shops are rated best and worst by Which? members.
+Most hearing aids are bought from Boots Hearing Care, Specsavers or a local independent retailer - the table above shows which shops are rated best and worst by Which? members.

 How much do hearing aids cost?

 Although it's possible to buy hearing aids for as little as £100, most people who buy privately pay significantly more.
 Go to our hearing aid prices guide to find out how much the big retailers told us they charge for different types of hearing aid.

 Why does it matter where I buy my hearing aid from?

 It can take time to fit and adjust a hearing aid correctly so that it's working to maximise your hearing.
 Without a patient and attentive fitting service, you could get frustrated and give up on your aid, consigning it to the back of a drawer forever.